zatserkovnyy/mpv-sso/README.md

     (other properties remain unchanged)
 - Shows an OSD message:
   `ASS Override: on` / `ASS Override: off`
-- If the current subtitles are **not** ASS/SSA, it simply displays `¯\(ツ)/¯` and does nothing.
+- If the current subtitles are **not** ASS/SSA, it simply displays `¯\_(ツ)_/¯` and does nothing.

-The on/off state is stored in the `custom_style` variable and persists between presses.
+The script dynamically reads the actual `sub-ass-override` property directly from mpv to determine the current state, preventing any desynchronization.

 ## How it works

 1. Retrieves the full track list (`track-list`).
 2. Finds the currently selected subtitle track (`type == "sub"` and `selected`).
 3. Reads its codec (`track.codec`).
-4. If the codec is `ass` or `ssa`, it toggles the relevant mpv properties.
+4. If the codec is NOT `ass` or `ssa`, it aborts and shows a shrug OSD message.
-5. Otherwise, it only shows the OSD message.
+5. Otherwise, it reads the current override state and toggles the relevant mpv properties.

 The script uses the standard mpv Lua API (`mp.get_property_native`, `mp.set_property`, `mp.osd_message`, `mp.add_key_binding`).